IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.71.4.2.3 Token Introspection Option
 Implementations relying on Token Introspection option are not restricted in the access token format.
 This format MAY be different from the JWT or SAML tokens as described in section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).

 *Note:* using this option, the access token MAY be formatted as an opaque identifier without further (security sensitive) content.
-In such cases, the Authorization Server MUST have means to retrieve and communicate the associated claims during token introspection (for details see the ITI-103 transaction.)
+In such cases, the Authorization Server MUST have means to retrieve and communicate the associated claims during token introspection (for details see transaction ITI-103.)

 ### 3.71.5 Security Considerations